 - When storing, handling, dosing, dispensing, and transporting any chemical, caution should be used, necessary protective measures implemented and proper personal protective equipment worn. - Before ordering/receiving any chemical review the local language Safety Data Sheet (SDS).
-If possible, avoid CMR (carcinogenic, mutagenic, reproductive toxin) and PBT (persistent, bioaccumulative and toxic) substances, and substances that can degrade to CMR or PBT substances (see SDS Section 2, 11, and 12). - In case a complete SDS is not available from one supplier, order the product from an alternative supplier that provides a complete SDS. - Before handling any chemical, review the SDS carefully. - Gather information from the supplier on amounts of residual raw materials, by-products and potential degradation products in the product you intend to order. - A trained representative of the receiving company should authorise and attend the delivery of the product, whether it is to be delivered in bulk quantities or smaller packages and containers.
+If possible, avoid CMR (carcinogenic, mutagenic, reproductive toxin) and PBT (persistent,

-- Reject leaking or dented containers upon receiving. - Deliveries should be made according to a written supervision procedure that includes a checklist covering all the safety-critical steps in the delivery process. - Proper storage according to the instruction of the most up to date safety data sheet (SDS), preferably in Global Harmonization System (GHS) format. - Proper labelling of containers and equipment; storage in special compartments, containers or locations for toxic and explosive chemicals to avoid leakage and spill. - Dosing and dispensing without spilling in automated dosing systems. - All areas where chemicals are delivered, stored, transferred and used should be secure: the site itself should be secure with local measures to ensure security, such as lockable connections to storage tanks or a lockable container storage area. - The plant and equipment should be regularly inspected and serviced to ensure proper functioning; this includes especially the check of the integrity and/or leak-free status of valves, pumps, pipes, tanks, pressure vessels, drip trays, containment facilities and bunds and the functionality of alarms/warning systems.
+- In case a complete SDS is not available from one supplier, order the product from an alternative supplier that provides a complete SDS. - Before handling any chemical, review the SDS carefully. - Gather information from the supplier on amounts of residual raw materials, by-products and potential degradation products in the product you intend to order. - A trained representative of the receiving company should authorise and attend the delivery of the product, whether it is to be delivered in bulk quantities or smaller packages and containers. - Reject leaking or dented containers upon receiving. - Deliveries should be made according to a written supervision procedure that includes a checklist covering all the safety-critical steps in the delivery process. - Proper storage according to the instruction of the most up to date safety data sheet (SDS), preferably in Global Harmonization System (GHS) format. - Proper labelling of containers and equipment; storage in special compartments, containers or locations for toxic and explosive chemicals to avoid leakage and spill. - Dosing and dispensing without spilling in automated dosing systems. - All areas where chemicals are delivered, stored, transferred and used should be secure: the site itself should be secure with local measures to ensure security, such as lockable connections to storage tanks or a lockable container storage area. - The plant and equipment should be regularly inspected and serviced to ensure proper functioning; this includes especially the check of the integrity and/or leak-free status of valves, pumps, pipes, tanks, pressure vessels, drip trays, containment facilities and bunds and the functionality of alarms/warning systems.